PresencePG/presence-pipeline-example/README.md

 Sample Pipeline Worker
 ======================

-This repository illustrates the structure expected for a git repository to be used in OpenFIDO to execute a Pipeline.
+This repository illustrates the structure expected of a git repository that is used in OpenFIDO to execute a Pipeline.

 Any git repository that would be executed within OpenFIDO should: